Membership

 Match Play Tournament

-NIHGA hosts one match play tournament at the end of the stroke play season where NIHGA Teams compete in head-to-head matches for the Match Play Championship.
+NIHGA hosts one Four-Ball Match Play event at the end of the stroke play season in which 2-person teams compete in head-to-head matches.
 Only those NIHGA members who have official NIHGA handicaps and have competed in three or more stroke play outings will be eligible for the match play tournament.
 No guests are permitted to play.

 Scramble Tournament

 NIHGA members will use the same tee that they selected at the beginning of the season.
-Guests will adhere to the same eligibility requirements for tees as NIHGA members.
-A complete set of rules will be provided on the day of the scramble tournament.
+Guests will play from the NIHGA tee closest to what tee they played from to establish their handicap for the tournament.
 Teams will compete for low gross score within their flight.
-Ties will be broken in accordance with the hosting golf course tie breaking process.
 Individual contests are also held for Long Drives and Closest to the Pin.
 Prizes are issued to the winners immediately after the tournament.
-A report showing all scramble teams and winners shall be posted to NIHGA.org.
+Scorecards shall be turned into the course staff as soon as the foursome completes their round.
+Winners will be announced at the luncheon.
+A report showing all scramble teams and winners shall be posted to NIHGA website.

 Tee Times